Coffee vs Energy Drinks: Which One Is Better for You?

 Benefits of Coffee Consumption

-Coffee is packed with antioxidants and other beneficial compounds that have been linked to a range of health benefits.
-Some of the most notable benefits of coffee consumption include:
+Not only does coffee taste great, but it is also packed with antioxidants and other beneficial compounds that have been linked to numerous health benefits.
+Some noteworthy advantages of coffee consumption include:

 • Reduced risk of type 2 diabetes